youyanggu/covid19_projections/estimating-true-infections-revisited.md

 - [Seasonality](https://www.medrxiv.org/content/10.1101/2020.07.11.20147157v2)
 - Selection bias (Higher susceptibibility in individuals who contracted the virus earlier on)

-The above are explanations that would explain a *true* decrease in IFR.
-We believe the lower median age of infection and improved treatments are the primary drivers behind the decrease in IIFR.
-Below are some reasons that could skew the IIFR lower, but not change the true IFR:
+The above explanations would explain a *true* decrease in IFR.
+Below are some reasons that could skew the IIFR lower, but not change the true infection fatality rate:

 - More comprehensive reporting of confirmed cases
 - Changes in the distribution of age groups tested (e.g. more younger people getting tested would skew IIFR down)